 Despite the U18/19 Canadians Men’s team getting blown out by USA (113-79) for the gold medal in 2014 FIBA Americas games.
 The team still made history by making it the best finish ever for a Canadian men’s team, making them qualify for this year’s U19 2015 FIBA World Cup in Heraklion, Greece.

-This team is full of future Division 1 talents who will attend top schools such as UNLV, Virginia Tech, Harvard, Oregon and so on.
-With these young men’s next step of getting recruited to a Division 1 school now in the books, the U19 Canadians will certainly play with less pressure, more maturity as five players return from last year’s team, like Dillon Brooks who led the tournament in scoring with 25.2 a game.
+This team is full of future NCAA division I talents who will attend top schools such as UNLV, Virginia Tech, Harvard, Oregon and so on.
+With these young men’s next step of getting recruited to a Division I school now in the books, the U19 Canadians will certainly play with less pressure, more maturity as five players return from last year’s team, like Dillon Brooks who led the tournament in scoring with 25.2 a game.

 As for the Canadian Men’s basketball team getting ready to participate in the Pan-Am games and the FIBA Americas in Monterrey, Mexico this summer.
 They too have a lot of expectations coming in with the addition of the two last NBA first picks Anthony Bennett and Andrew Wiggins and the improving Tristan Thompson, Cory Joseph, Kelly Olynyk and others.
 Despite lacking international experience with many new players the roster is looking a lot more promising than it has in the past.